Aiven-Open/klaw-docs/docs/docs/quickstart.md

 ## 2. Login to Klaw

 After docker has started 5 processes, you may verify them by `docker ps`.
-Now you may login to Klaw here  [http://localhost:9097/](http://localhost:9097/) with credentials `william : welcome`
+Now you may log into Klaw here  [http://localhost:9097/](http://localhost:9097/) with credentials `william : welcome`

 ![Screenshot: Klaw's login page](../static/images/quickstart/QS_LoginScreen.png)

 ## 3. Topics Catalog page

-After logging in you will be redirected to our brand new feature rich React UI.
+After logging in you will be redirected to our brand-new feature rich React UI.

-You can "Request new Topic" from the top right corner, or you can select the drop down "Request a new" to view all your options.
+You can "Request new Topic" from the top right corner, or you can select the dropdown "Request a new" to view all your options.

 ![Screenshot: Topic catalog page](../static/images/quickstart/AfterLogin.png)